Linux-RISC/Reanimator/install_guide.md

 6.5.30: Select option "13. admin" --> "15. load filename" --> irix@rbpi:i/6.5.30.txt --> "21. return"<br>
 6.5.7: Select option "13. admin" --> "15. load filename" --> irix@rbpi:i/6.5.7.txt --> "21. return"<br>
 <br>
-If there is no selections file for your IRIX version, you must write the paths manually: select option "1. from [source]" and add the right paths, you can type "rbpi" or "debian" for server name, SKIP "/" before "i".
+If there is no selections file for your IRIX version, you must write the sources manually: select option "1. from [source]" and add the right sources, you can type "rbpi" or "debian" for server name, SKIP "/" before "i".
 For example:<br>
 <br>
 Indy: use "rbpi" or "debian" according to the installation platform<br>
 irix@rbpi:i/IRIX/6.5.22/ovl1/dist<br>